Quickstart

 Every DBNL Project requires a [Model Connection](https://docs.dbnl.com/configuration/model-connections) to create LLM-as-judge metrics and perform analysis.

-1. Click on the "Model Connections" tab on the left panel of http://localhost:8080
+1. Click on the "Model Connections" tab on the left panel of <http://localhost:8080>

 2. Click "+ Add Model Connection"

-3. Create a Model Connection with the name: quickstart_model .
-After selecting a provider you will be prompted to enter an API Key and model name, this model will be used for Metric generation and Insight generation as part of the Data Pipeline.
-We suggest cutting a new key with a budget and using a mid-weight model like GPT-OSS-20B.
+3. [Create a Model Connection](https://docs.dbnl.com/configuration/model-connections#creating-a-model-connection) with the name: `quickstart_model` .
+After selecting a provider you will be prompted to enter an API Key and model name, this model will be used for [Metric](https://docs.dbnl.com/workflow/metrics) generation and [Insight](https://docs.dbnl.com/workflow/insights) generation as part of the [Data Pipeline](https://docs.dbnl.com/configuration/data-pipeline).
+We [suggest](https://docs.dbnl.com/configuration/model-connections#recommended-model-connections) cutting a new key with a budget and using a mid-weight model like GPT-OSS-20B.

 **Create a project and upload example data using the SDK**